 “What do I need to take with me for a fruit picking or farm work job?”

-You may be feeling anxious or a little bit in the unknown, so I’m here to help you on your way to feeling more prepared for this new adventure.
+You may be feeling anxious or a little bit in the unknown, so I’m here to help you on your way to feeling more prepared for this new adventure on an Australian station.
 Coming from someone who massively over packed and got furiously fed up with cramming unnecessary items into my backpack, I’ll be sure to tell you the essentials, the non-essentials, and the little things to get you through.

 Essential items to pack